nfischer/deploy-gh/README.md

   },
 ```

-To run this, make sure all changes are committed on your current branch and then
+To run this, make sure all changes are committed on your main branch and then
 run `npm run deploy`.